-Sarah Finger is the co-founder of ISHTA Yoga, LLC and the private yoga teacher of Dr. Deepak Chopra.
-She has shared the elevating tools of ISHTA to the yoga community worldwide through trainings, workshops, and retreats which she co-teaches with her husband, Yoga Master Alan Finger.
-Sarah believes that the practice of yoga can be used as a microcosm of the reality we create for ourselves off the mat, and that a deeper awareness of our physical, mental, and emotional habits can both transform and empower us to connect to our most authentic self.
+Sarah Platt-Finger is the co-founder of ISHTA Yoga, LLC and the private yoga teacher of Dr. Deepak Chopra.
+She has shared the elevating tools of Hatha, Tantra, and Ayurveda to the yoga community worldwide with her husband, Kavi Yogiraj Alan Finger.
+Sarah believes that the practice of yoga can be used as a microcosm for the reality we create off the mat, and that a deeper awareness of our physical, mental, and emotional patterns can both transform and empower us to connect to our true essence.

-Sarah is a legacy ambassador for Lululemon, a Satya Jewelry Soul Sister, and a Zenfluencer for Rituals USA.
-Her values of self-empowerment and authenticity led her to join the Board of Directors for Exhale to Inhale, a non-profit organization that teaches yoga to survivors of domestic violence.
+Sarah is a legacy ambassador for Lululemon and a Satya Jewelry Soul Sister.
+Her values of self-empowerment and authenticity led her to become a founding board member for Exhale to Inhale, a non-profit organization that teaches yoga to survivors of domestic violence.
 Always a seeker, Sarah considers motherhood to be her greatest spiritual practice.
 Her daughter, Satya, inspires her to live a life based on love and unbound potential.

 “‘To understand the immeasurable, the mind must be extraordinarily quiet, still.” –Jiddu Krishnamurti You don’t have to be privileged to meditate.
 Meditation will connect you to your inherent abundance.
 You don’t have to be an intellect to meditate.
 Meditation guides you to the beginner’s mind.
 You don’t have to be enlightened to meditate.
 Meditation will reveal your divine essence to Continue Reading...Read more